-HPR 127 Home Health Care Assistant I
+HPR 127 Home Maker Assistant

-1 Credit Hour • 22.5 Contact Hours (Lecture/Lab Combination) Provides skills through lecture and hands-on lab and experience in the classroom environment.
+1 Credit Hour • 22.5 Contact Hours (Lecture/Lab Combination) Pending State Approval

+Provides skills through lecture and hands-on lab and experience in both the classroom environment.
 Topics include family dynamics, communications skills, and boundaries.
-This course will allow for attendance to basic client needs while providing companionship.
+This homemaker assistant course will allow for attendance to basic client needs while providing companionship.
 This course of study can be the foundation towards assisting the client in their home setting.